khushiNgm/AWS_Projects/Project9/README.md

 You will now see all the files that were created in the first EC2 instance.
 </pre>

-## ✅ 5.Now any changes made on one EC2 instance will automatically appear on the other EC2 instance.🎉
+## ✅ Now any changes made on one EC2 instance will automatically appear on the other EC2 instance.🎉

 # 👩‍💻 Author
 ## Khushi Nigam